Skill-Based Few-Shot Selection for In-Context Learning: Preliminaries

 \subsection{Embedding-Based Few-Shot Selection}

-A standard implementation of $R(x_t,\mathcal{B})$ is to leverage an off-the-shelf embedding model $\mathrm{Emb}(\cdot)$ and calculate the embedding similarity of raw inputs~\citep{gao2021making, liu2022makes, hu2022context},
+A standard implementation of $R(x_t,\mathcal{B})$ is to leverage an off-the-shelf embedding model $\mathrm{Emb}(\cdot)$ and calculate the embedding similarity of raw inputs~\citep{liu2022makes},

-in which $x_i$ is the input\footnote{Note that we only use the question in the input query for embedding and omit the database schema.
-The database schema contains much trivial information which is redundant to the question and may confuse the embedding model.} of one example $(x_i, y_i)\in\mathcal{B}$.
+in which $x_i$ is the input\footnote{For raw-input-based selection, we only use the question in the input query for embedding and omit the database schema, as it contains much trivial and redundant information for the question and could confuse the embedding model.} of one example $(x_i, y_i)\in\mathcal{B}$.
 Based on Equation~\ref{equ:cosine_input}, we can select $k$ most similar examples from $\mathcal{B}$.
 In addition, these examples will be sorted in the prompt according to their similarities to the test input query: examples with higher similarity scores will be placed closer to the test input query.

 This standard implementation of $R(x_t,\mathcal{B})$ is a raw-input-based selection.
 It just searches for examples with similar inputs (i.e., the $x_t$ and $x_i$ in Equation~\ref{equ:cosine_input}).
 Some recent researches propose to fine-tune the embedding model (from $\mathrm{Emb}(\cdot)$ to $\mathrm{Emb}'(\cdot)$) ~\citep{rubin2022learning, poesia2022synchromesh, hu2022context, ye2023compositional}.
 In this paper, we want to explore how to improve the effectiveness of few-shot selection without training or fine-tuning of any models.